 It is apparent that the emissions quantified for Purchased Goods & Services have a high level of uncertainty and should be viewed as a screening of the general magnitude and sources of procurement related emissions within the university, rather than a reliable result.
 DCU's emissions from the GHG Protocol sector of purchase Agriculture highlight a limitation with the tool used to quantify Purchased Goods & Services emissions.
 Though not a big contributor due to low spend in the sector, agriculture proved to be the most emission intensive sector.
 At only 0.65% of spend it accounted for 3.51% of emissions.
 This means spend within this sector emitted roughly 2.09 kgCO2e/\$ compared to 0.69 kgCO2e/\$ for construction and 0.21 kgCO2e/\$ for business activities.
-Spend is categorised in to the tools sector of purchase categories using ISIC Rev.3, an economic classification system (United Nations, 2002).
+Spend is categorised in to the tools sector of purchase categories using ISIC Rev.3, an economic classification system (United Nations,

+2002).
 Using this system all landscaping activities were classified under an agricultural sector of purchase.
 However this sector also includes all farming activities, a huge contributor to anthropogenic emissions globally (Wollenberg et al., 2016).
-Thus emissions of these activities.
+Thus, emissions calculated for the university's landscaping activities using this tool likely did not reflect the actual emissions of these activities.
 Any activity within a sector of purchase was generalised to the same emissions despite the nature of that specific activity, meaning any emissions from purchases may be under or over estimated.